-The Secretariat also leads the Governor’s initiatives focused on relationship building with and support of our military and defense installations and the communities surrounding them.
-Through the Governor’s Virginia Military Advisory Council (VMAC, and active Secretariat community involvement, the Commonwealth will continue to be an engaged host in support of the military and defense missions in the state.
+Second, the Secretariat serves as the primary liaison for the Commonwealth to the United States Department of Defense and its military communities.
+It leads the Governor’s initiatives focused on relationship building with and support of our military and defense installations and the communities surrounding them.
+Through the Governor’s Virginia Military Advisory Council (VMAC) and active Secretariat community involvement, the Commonwealth continues to be an engaged host in support of the military and defense missions in the state.

 - On November 11, 2015, Virginia became the first state to functionally end veteran homelessness.

 - Virginia is the first state to convene a summit, inspired by the Governor's A Healthy Virginia plan, with key Veterans Administration (VA), state, and private health provider leaders to accelerate access to health care for veterans.

 - Virginia is the first state to develop provider agreements between Federally-Qualified Health Centers and the VA (partnerships at 22 sites throughout the state).